Skip to content

 Other March celebrations:

-• National Nutrition Month
+- National Nutrition Month

-• World Hearing Day (March 3)
+- World Kidney Day (March 13)

-• World Oral Health Day (March 20)
+- World Oral Health Day (March 20)

-April: National Stress Awareness Month
+April: National Stress Awareness Month, National Minority Health Month, Parkinson’s Awareness Month

 Every person in the world experiences stress.
 It’s not necessarily the stress that is the problem but how people manage it.
 Moreover, there is a strong connection between stress and productivity.
 Stressed people can hardly work because of anxiety and even depression.
 Most people are stressed because of work and money.
-So, it makes sense that employers help their employees manage stress
+So, it makes sense that employers help their employees manage stress.

 Wellness programs help employees become healthier through physical activities and a balanced and nutritious diet.
 These are two things that can help people with stress.
 The truth is that stress awareness should be observed every month in the National Health Observances calendar to remind people to take a breather.